scm-manager/scm-review-plugin/pr_change_tracking.md

 ### File comments

-For file comments it is necessary to store the old and the new revisions of the file and the current name alongside the comment.
-The revisions of the source or the base branch are of no interest for file comments.
+For file comments it is necessary to store the old and the new index hash of the file and the current name alongside the comment.
+The revisions of the source or the base branch are of no interest for file comments, because for instance a new commit does not necessarily imply that a specific file was changed.

 ### Inline comments

-Like for file comments, we have to store the old and the new revisions of the file and its current name.
+Like for file comments, we have to store the old and the new index hash of the file and its current name.
 Additionally we have keep the line number of either the old or the new version.